CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 ## Setup

-### Getting some training files
+### 1) Get some training files

 Start with downloading some "toy data" to use during the workshop.
 [Download the Abui toy corpus here.](https://elpis.net.au/abui.zip)

-### Running Elpis
+### 2) Run Elpis

-If you don't have Docker, or that means nothing to you, we have set up some temporary servers online.
+2a) If you don't have Docker, or that means nothing to you, we have set up some temporary servers online.
 To use one of these machines, [open this Google spreadsheet](https://goo.gl/uwSCSt).
 Find a row that doesn't have someone's name in it yet, and claim a machine by putting your name in there.
 Copy the IP Address, open a new web browser (Chrome or Firefox), paste the address into the location bar and press Enter/Return to start Elpis.

+OR

-If you already have Docker installed and you want to run Elpis on your own computer, download and run the Elpis Docker image by running this command in a terminal, when it is running open `http://0.0.0.0:5000` in a browser.
+2b) If you already have Docker installed and you want to run Elpis on your own computer, download and run the Elpis Docker image by running this command in a terminal, when it is running open `http://0.0.0.0:5000` in a browser.
 ```
 docker run --rm -p 5000:5000/tcp coedl/elpis:icldc
 ```

-When Elpis starts it looks like this.
+3) When Elpis starts it looks like this.
 (We'll make it look a bit more welcoming soon!)

 ![Welcome](icldc/10-welcome.png)